-The Domestic Violence Unit is comprised of a team of experienced attorneys and investigators who take a multidisciplinary approach to cases involving a pattern of coercive behavior that includes physical abuse or the threat of physical abuse between intimate partners.
+The Domestic Violence Unit is comprised of a team of experienced attorneys and investigators who take a multidisciplinary approach to cases involving a pattern of coercive behavior.
+Domestic violence does not discriminate against race, class, gender, religious affiliation, age, economic status, or lifestyle choice.

 If you need immediate assistance and help, call the STAND! crisis line: 888-215-5555

 The District Attorney's Office works with primarily with law enforcement partners to prosecute criminal domestic violence.
 Criminal domestic violence includes physical violence, sexual violence, threats, and stalking between people who are in an intimate partner relationship (current/former dating partners, current/former spouses).
 The District Attorney's Office reviews completed investigations from law enforcement agencies to decide whether or not criminal charges can be filed with the court.
 Charging decisions are always made by an experienced prosecutor.